-In this explainer, we will learn how to find a missing angle in a right triangle using the appropriate inverse trigonometric function given two side lengths.
+In this explainer, we will learn how to find a missing angle in a right triangle using the appropriate trigonometric function given two side lengths.

 Trigonometric Ratios